 Are you an entrepreneur?
 And are you going to buy a company van that runs on petrol, diesel, or LPG?
-From 1 January 2025 you will have to pay private vehicle and motorcycle tax (bpm).
+From 1 January 2025 you will have to pay private vehicle and motorcycle tax (bpm) when you buy a new company van.
 You can no longer make use of the exemption from bpm for company vans (the entrepreneurs scheme).

 The government wants to end the entrepreneurs scheme (ondernemersvrijstelling) for company vans to stimulate the purchase of zero emission vehicles or very fuel-efficient vans.